Introduction

 This chapter provides an overview of the fundamentals behind the HQS NMR tool.

-In section NMR we describe the basics of nuclear magnetic resonance (NMR) from experimental and theoretical perspective.
-We discuss for example the different relevant parameters entering an NMR calculation such as the shifts or couplings between nuclear spins and introduce the relevant Hamiltonian of a molecule for NMR.
+In section NMR, we describe the basics of nuclear magnetic resonance (NMR) from experimental and theoretical perspective.
+We discuss, for example, the different relevant parameters entering an NMR calculation, such as the shifts or couplings between nuclear spins, and introduce the relevant Hamiltonian of a molecule for NMR.

-In Math we describe in greater detail the math behind calculation of spectra in the HQS NMR Tool.
+In Math, we describe in greater detail the math behind calculation of spectra in the HQS NMR Tool.

 NMR